MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 > [!NOTE]
 > We strongly recommend users to migrate their code to use the key without prefixes (for example, `groundedness.groundedness`) to allow your code to support more evaluator models.
 > All evaluators except for `SimilarityEvaluator` come with a reason field.
 They employ techniques including chain-of-thought reasoning to generate an explanation for the score.
 Therefore they will consume more token usage in generation as a result of improved evaluation quality.
 Specifically, `max_token` for evaluator generation has been set to 800 for all AI-assisted evaluators (and 1600 for `RetrievalEvaluator` to accommodate for longer inputs.)
-> `GroundednessEvaluator` (open-source, prompt-based) supports `query` as an optional input.
+> `GroundednessEvaluator` (open-source prompt-based) supports `query` as an optional input.
 If `query` is provided, their optimal scenario will be Retrieval Augmented Generation Question and Answering (RAG QA); and otherwise, the optimal scenario will be summarization.
 This is different from `GroundednessProEvaluator` (powered by Azure Content Safety) which requires `query`.

 ### Risk and safety evaluators